kasperg3971/independent-study/entries/entry-6.md

 ### Plan for this week:

-Keep working on my project have it doen by next week.
+Keep working on my project have it done by next week.

 ### Takeaways: